-Photography exhibition until 05/22/2022
+Photography Exhibition until 05/22/2022

-Photography exhibition until 05/22/2022
+Photography Exhibition until 05/22/2022

-Unknown Territories: The creativity of women in modern and contemporary Portuguese ceramics (1950-2020)
+Unknown territories: the creativity of women in modern and contemporary Portuguese ceramics (1950-2020)

 Exhibition until June 26, 2022

-The National Tile Museum has evident until June 26, 2022, the temporary exhibition "Unknown Territories: the creativity of women in modern and contemporary Portuguese ceramics (1950-2020)", a project that aims to investigate and make known the contribution of women Artists for the development of ceramic art from postwar to current.
-In the development of one of the relevant vectors of the Portuguese Presidency of the European Union Council, the appreciation of the artist woman, gender equality, we seek to give protagonism to an inheritance of great importance and unsuspectedly vast.
-The exhibition integrates pieces of the National Tile Museum, as well as other public and private collections, from tiles to three-dimensional pieces, conceived and/or executed by women who excelled in this domain during the period considered.
-Works will be present by Gabriel Abrantes, Bela Silva, Cândida Wiggan, Catarina and Rita Almada Negreiros, Clotilde Fava, Estrela Faria, Felipa Almeida, Fernanda Fragateiro, Graça Morais, Joana Vasconcelos, Maria Ana Vasco COSTA, Maria Emília Araújo, Maria Keil, Rita João, Sónia Sapinho, Teresa Cortez and Vieira da Silva, among other artists with tiles and ceramic work.
-Several initiatives will take place in parallel at the National Tile Museum, aiming to give visibility to the project.
+Until June 26, 2022, the Museu Nacional do Azulejo has a temporary exhibition "Unknown territories: the creativity of women in modern and contemporary Portuguese ceramics (1950-2020)", a project that aims to investigate and make known the contribution of women artists for the development of Ceramic Art from the post-war period to the present.
+In the development of one of the relevant vectors of the Portuguese Presidency of the Council of the European Union, the Valorization of Women Artists, Gender Equality, an attempt is made to give prominence to a heritage of great importance and unsuspectedly vast.
+The exhibition includes pieces from the Museu Nacional do Azulejo, as well as from other public and private collections, from tiles to three-dimensional pieces, designed and/or executed by women who stood out in this field in the period considered.
+There will be works by Ânia Gabriel Abrantes, Bela Silva, Cândida Wiggan, Catarina and Rita Almada Negreiros, Clotilde Fava, Estrela Faria, Felipa Almeida, Fernanda Fragateiro, Graça Morais, Joana Vasconcelos, Maria Anna Vasco Costa, Maria Emília Araújo, Maria Keil, Rita João, Sónia Sapinho, Teresa Cortez and Vieira da Silva, among other artists with tile and ceramic work.
+Several initiatives will take place in parallel at the Museu Nacional do Azulejo, with a view to giving visibility to the project.

-Maria Eugénia & Francisco Garcia a collection
+Maria Eugénia & Francisco Garcia A Collection

-It is evident to the public until May 29, 2022, at the National Museum of Contemporary Art, in Lisbon, the Maria Eugenia & Francisco Garcia exhibition a collection.Maria Eugénia and Francisco Garcia constituted, in the 1960s and 1970s, a collection of art that expresses the transformations of artistic taste of a cosmopolitan bourgeoisie, increasingly disconnected from the Estado Estado embarrassment, although it suffered its permanent consequences.
-Despite the colonial war, it was present that the regime was outlined and the culture was in the first line of the contestation.
+Until May 29, 2022, at the National Museum of Contemporary Art, in Lisbon, the exhibition Maria Eugénia & Francisco Garcia A Collection is open to the public.Maria Eugénia and Francisco Garcia constituted, in the 1960s and 1970s, an art collection that manifests the transformations in artistic taste of a cosmopolitan bourgeoisie, increasingly disconnected from the constraints of the Estado Novo, although suffering its permanent consequences.
+Despite the colonial war, it was felt that the regime was crumbling and culture was at the forefront of the contest.

 Origin of Sara Seabra